marjanpoimijat/berry-picker-tracker-docs/db_locally_instructions.md

 CREATE DATABASE bpt;
 ```

-#### Setting up environment variables
+### Setting up environment variables

-Create file named '.env' in the same folder as the backend root directory and add the next line in:
+Create a new file named '.env' in the same folder as the backend root directory and add the next line in:

 ```
 DATABASE_URI=postgresql://*username*:*password*@localhost:5432/bpt
 ```

 Where *username* is your Postgresql user and *password* is your users password.

+If this does not work, remove `localhost:5432` from the line.

 You can check your current user with SQL command:

 ```